Ian A. Young: Pentium era and clock scaling

 The integration of an on-chip PLL enabled the clock rates to exceed the off chip interconnect I/O rate in DX2.
 This led to the integration of an on-chip cache, paving the path for the first microprocessor with 1 million transistors.

-The clock rate scaling ushered by Intel and AMD ended as the thermal power dissipation of processors reached 100 W/cm^2.
-By the end of the race for clock speed, the clock rates had increased by a factor of more than 50.
-Intel subsequently shifted to multi-core era with modified Intel Core architecture and concurrent improvements in cache sizes to take advantage of the continued success of Moore's law.

 Beyond CMOS computing

 He is the founding editor-in-chief of IEEE Journal of Exploratory Solid State Computational Devices.